Echinacea: Children under 12 years old

 The European Herbal Medicinal Products Committee (HMPC) and the UK Herbal Medicines Advisory Committee (HMAC) recommended against the use of Echinacea-containing products in children under the age of 12.
 Manufacturers re-labelled all oral Echinacea products that had product licenses for children with a warning that they should not be given to children under 12 as a precautionary measure.

 Pregnancy

 Although research has not found increased risk of birth defects associated with use of Echinacea during the first trimester, it is recommended that pregnant women should avoid Echinacea products until stronger safety supporting evidence becomes available.

 Lactation

 It is recommended that women breastfeeding should use caution with Echinacea products due to insufficient safety information available.

 General precaution

-The U.S. Food and Drug Administration recommends precaution about using dietary supplements because some products may not be risk free under certain circumstances or may interact with prescription and over-the-counter medicines.
+The U.S. Food and Drug Administration recommends caution about using dietary supplements, because some products may not be risk free under certain circumstances, or may interact with prescription and over-the-counter medicines.

 As with any herbal preparation, individual doses of Echinacea may vary significantly in chemical composition.
 Inconsistent process control in manufactured echinacea products may involve poor inter- and intra-batch homogeneity, species or plant part differences, variable extraction methods, and contamination or adulteration with other products, leading to potential for substantial product variability.